ceciliammurphy/writ40363-portfolio/projects/project4-zed/README.md

 This project was developed in partnership with AI development tools.
 Full documentation of the AI collaboration process can be found in [`AI_COLLABORATION_LOG.md`](./AI_COLLABORATION_LOG.md), including:

-- AI tools used and their specific contributions
+- Tools used
-- Key learning moments and breakthroughs
+- Key insights
-- Challenges encountered and how they were resolved
-- Evolution of prompting strategies
+- Debugging sessions
-- Sample conversations (debugging, concept learning, code review)
+- Concept-learning conversations
+- Code review + refactoring sessions
+- How I rewrote AI-generated patterns into my own code

 **Key Principle:** AI was used as a learning accelerator and development partner, not as a replacement for understanding.
 Every line of code in this project can be explained and justified.